maths/moodle-qtype_stack/doc/en/Students/Answer_assessment.md

 2. Once all answers relevant to a part are valid the _mathematical properties_ will be established.
    What properties are required depends on the question being asked!

-Sometimes these processes are done in on step, sometimes you will need to submit a page twice.
+Sometimes these processes are done in one step, sometimes you will need to submit a page twice.
 Therefore you should answer parts of a question and press submit to validate your answer.
 If all parts are valid, then you should press _submit_ again to ask for your answer to be assessed.

 You may change your answer.
 Just press _submit_ to validate and then _submit_ again to assess.
 The system keeps track of any changes you make.